 A lady named Kris was one of the winners on the recent forum contest.
 She very kindly sent me a beautiful Linen Proofing Cloth embellished with her own artwork.
 I am very pleased!
 Thankyou Kris!
 Here is a picture of my bread with her cloth and business card.
 If you are interested in buying some of these cloths for a gift, give her a call, her number is on the card below (707-839-8379) or email her at : still_kris2004″at”yahoo.com.
 A better picture of her cloth is at the beginning of this blog entry.

 This bread is so delicious, my daughter described it as “Killer Good”.
 However, you haven’t tasted it until you toast a thick slice and slather it with real butter…..MMMMMMM!
 All three loaves were almost gone the first day.
-I hid two pieces for myself and hubby to have with coffee this morning.
-Weren’t we the lucky ones!
+I hid a piece for myself to have with coffee this morning!